-In the development of this template Skills for Health seeks to provide some consistency of approach to defining the skills and competences needed to fulfil the requirements new, hybrid, or existing transferable roles.
+In the development of this template Skills for Health seeks to provide some consistency of approach to defining the skills and competences needed to fulfil the requirements of new, hybrid, or existing transferable roles.

-All transferable roles will have common or 'core' competences, plus speciality/pathway specific competences.
-Over time, these will be supported by appropriate national occupational standard based learning and development packages.
+All transferable roles will have common or 'core' competences, plus specialty/pathway specific competences.
 The term 'competences' is used throughout the document.
 All competences are national occupational standards (NOS).